SchulzLab/EpiExpress/README.md

 ### 3. Run Predictions

-Now you can run the script to predict gene expression using the pre-trained models.
+Now you can run the script "CRE_RF_Prediction.R" to predict gene expression using the pre-trained models.
 You can predict for a single gene or multiple genes.

 #### Predict for a Single Gene